What does Isidore mean?

 Presented below is the baby name popularity of Isidore for boys.
 Isidore reached its peak position of #446 in the U.S. during 1900-1909, but is not ranked currently.
 (Top 1000 Baby Names Statistics, 2014)

 Below is a graphed analysis of the popularity of Isidore and associated names.
 Popular varying forms of Isidore are Dorian (#535 the previous year), Isidro and Isadore.
-Usage of these boy names reached its apex during 1900-1909 and has become significantly lower since, with the forms Isidro, Isidore and Isadore becoming less in vogue.
+Usage of these boy names reached its apex during 1900-1909 (usage of 0.324%) and has become significantly lower since (usage 0.1163%, down 64.1%), with the forms Isidore, Isadore and Isidro becoming less in vogue.
 Dorian (#535) is the most trendy baby name in this list.
 (Top 1000 Baby Names Statistics, 2014)